dnaprawa/DockerSwarmJobs-dotNET_ConsoleApp/README.md

 ###### This is an example of Docker Swarm Jobs based on .NET Core console app connected to PostgreSQL and configured with CRON intervals.
 #

+If you want to run it on Windows, you have to switch to Linux containers. https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers

 ### Development

 ##### Run with docker-compose